Table of contents

 That said, each approach should be used for different use cases.

-An LLM should use RAG to provide up-to-date information from a user’s input, whether that’s related to a customer, an employee, or on the business more broadly.
+An LLM should use RAG to provide up-to-date information from a user’s input, whether that’s related to a customer, an employee, or the business more broadly.
 And an LLM should use MCP when a user wants to perform actions inside of an application, such as creating a ticket, sending an email to a new hire, or updating a customer’s account information.

 Put simply: RAG is best suited for enterprise AI search while MCP should support agentic AI use cases.